 Though a credit card can be convenient, you might not want to solely rely on it when traveling.
 Some merchants may only take cash — especially small mom-and-pop establishments.
 Credit card acceptance also varies by countries and even cities.
 For example, you can probably use your card everywhere you go in Sweden, but you’ll need lots of cash in Germany.

 How should I prepare before my trip?

 - Highly consider getting a Visa, Mastercard or American Express.
-These brands are more likely to be accepted abroad (especially Visa and Mastercard).
+These brands—especially Visa and Mastercard — are more likely to be accepted abroad.
 You may be able to use Discover cards at some locations, but you’ll find that many merchants won’t accept it.

 - Give your card provider a heads-up.
-Your card company hates fraud, because it loses them money.
-If they see a foreign transaction on your card, they may put a hold on your account for suspicious activity.
+If your card company sees a foreign transaction on your card, they may put a hold on your account for suspicious activity.
 To avoid this, give your provider a quick call letting them know where you’ll be traveling.

 - Know who to call if you have a problem with your card while traveling.
 Your card might get stolen while you’re traveling, or you could lose it.
 In these cases, you’ll need the right number to call for a replacement card.
 Make sure the number is local to your destination.

 - Know where you’ll get cash once you arrive.
 Even if you have a credit card, it’s smart to have cash on hand.
 So you don’t waste time or money, plan out beforehand where you’ll get your cash.
 Check if your bank has international partnerships that allow you to use some ATMs for free.

 Tips for using a credit card abroad

 - Consider a credit card with no foreign transaction fees.
 Some credit cards have up to a 3% fee of the amount of each transaction made abroad.
 Avoid such cards to save money.